 Expiry and Retest Date

-- A representative sample should be collected for performing a retest.
+- A representative sample should be collected to perform a retest.

-Packaging, Identification and Labelling of APIs and Intermediates
+Packaging, Identification, and Labeling of APIs and Intermediates

 - Deterioration or contamination-free containers should be considered for intermediates or APIs.

-- Containers should be cleaned, sanitized, non-reactive, non-additive, and non-absorptive which can alter the quality of the material beyond acceptable limits.
+- Containers should be clean, sanitized, non-reactive, non-additive, and non-absorptive which can alter the quality of the material beyond acceptable limits.

 - Containers can be re-used upon cleaning and removing previous labels as per documented procedures.